Ways To Get Away With Not Drinking In Social Situations

 There's nothing wrong with not wanting to drink.
-However, socializing can sometimes be annoying if you're not a big drinker or don't drink alcohol at all.
-This article will cover some practical tips on how you can be in situations where people are drinking, and avoid getting hassled to do it yourself.
-A related article has some broad tips on how you can have a social life that doesn't involve alcohol to begin with.
+However, social events can sometimes be annoying if you're not a big drinker or don't drink alcohol at all.
+This article will give some practical tips on how you can be in settings where people are drinking, and avoid getting hassled to do it yourself.
+A related article has some broad advice on how you can have a social life that doesn't involve alcohol to begin with.

-Western society is geared towards drinking.
-It's considered a normal, acceptable thing to do in social situations.
-It's to the point that if someone isn't drinking they often get a bunch of flak from other people about it.
+Western society is geared toward drinking.
+It's considered a normal, acceptable thing to do with friends.
+It's to the point that if someone isn't drinking they often catch a bunch of flak for it.

 Here are some negative assumptions people may make about non-drinkers:

-- They're lame, boring, and not fun, even if they're otherwise taking part in things everyone else is like mingling, joking around, and dancing.
+- They're lame, boring, and no fun, even if they're otherwise taking part in ways everyone else is, like mingling, joking around, and dancing.

 - They're purposely not drinking to be a stick in the mud and kill everyone's buzz.